hkzlab/WINK_MSP-MDC_redux/README.md

 Wink is a 1985, breakout-style, arcade game by Midcoin.

-The board uses off-the-shelf components for everything, but a bunch of circuitry, the MSP-MDC module, that acts both as CPU and as security, is made with 3 sandwiched sandwiched PCBs encased in epoxy.
+The board uses off-the-shelf components for everything, but a bunch of circuitry, called the MSP-MDC module, that acts both as CPU and as security, is placed on 3 sandwiched sandwiched PCBs encased in epoxy.
-If something within this board dies, the whole board becomes useless.
+This was made to thwart bootleggers, but. if something within this board dies, the whole game becomes useless.

+I painstakingly pulled the boards apart and chipped away the epoxy to recover the board schematic.

 This project contains files to build a compatible board that can be plugged in place of the original MSP-MDC.